-Services that are covered for you What you must pay when you get these services cost-sharing amounts for outpatient hospital services.
+Services that are covered for you What you must pay when you get these services Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare- Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Outpatient mental health care In-network Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist 20% coinsurance per Medicare-covered outpatient group and/or individual therapy session.
-(LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-Services require prior authorization and referral.
-Outpatient rehabilitation services In-network Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient 20% coinsurance for each Medicare-covered rehabilitation therapy service.
+Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as In-network \$40 copay per Medicare- covered outpatient group and/or individual therapy session.
+Services require prior allowed under applicable state laws. authorization and referral.
+Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient In-network \$5 copay for each Medicare-covered rehabilitation therapy service.
 Rehabilitation Facilities (CORFs).
 Services require prior authorization and referral.
-Outpatient substance use disorder services Covered Services include outpatient treatment and counseling for substance use disorder services.
-In-network 20% coinsurance for each Medicare-covered counseling session.
-Services require prior authorization and referral.
+Outpatient substance use disorder services In-network Covered Services include outpatient treatment and counseling for substance use disorder services. \$40 copay for each Medicare-covered counseling session.